Signal-Loop/Loop-public/README.md

 Follow these steps to quickly start using Loop Coder in your workspace:

 1.  **Install Loop Coder:** Ensure you have the Loop Coder extension installed in your code editor.
+[Install from Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=SignalLoop.loop-coder)
 2.  **Open Loop Coder Extension** Run `View: Show Loop Coder` command.
 2.  **Add your first Model:**
     - Run `Loop Coder: Add Model Configuration` command or click `Loop Model` on status bar.